 It is essential to confirm that the residual corneal thickness (sum of cap, lenticule extraction cavity, and residual stromal bed) meets the safety standard (RST ≥ 280 μm) when performing enhancement2).
 The incidence of undercorrection is continuously improving through nomogram optimization and AI-driven predictive models, with recent enhancement rates below 5% at many facilities.

-QIs it possible to need a second surgery (enhancement) after SMILE surgery?
+QIs reoperation (enhancement) necessary after SMILE surgery?

 A

-The shape of the lenticule (difference in curvature between anterior and posterior surfaces) is designed according to the amount of refractive correction.
+The shape of the lenticule (difference in curvature between the anterior and posterior surfaces) is designed according to the amount of refractive correction.
 Removing a convex lens-shaped stromal piece that is thicker in the center and thinner at the periphery reduces the refractive power of the cornea, correcting myopia.

 SMILE preserves corneal biomechanical properties better than LASIK.
-A meta-analysis in the KLEx guidelines showed that the decrease in CRF (Corneal Resistance Factor) at 12 months postoperatively was significantly smaller than with FS-LASIK (MD, −1.13; 95% CI −1.36 to −0.90; P < 0.001) 2).
-The decrease in CH (Corneal Hysteresis) was also smaller than with FS-LASIK (MD, −1.17; 95% CI −1.45 to −0.89; P < 0.001) 2).
+Meta-analysis showed that the decrease in Corneal Resistance Factor (CRF) at 12 months postoperatively was significantly smaller than with FS-LASIK (MD, −1.13; 95% CI −1.36 to −0.90; P < 0.001) 2).
+The decrease in Corneal Hysteresis (CH) was also smaller than with FS-LASIK (MD, −1.17; 95% CI −1.45 to −0.89; P < 0.001) 2).

 The reason for this advantage lies in the cap structure that preserves the anterior stroma (the site with the highest mechanical strength).
 The cap (anterior stroma) maintains the continuity of the lamellar structure and provides higher biomechanical strength than the LASIK flap 2).

-SMILE inserts instruments only through a small incision (2–3 mm) near the corneal limbus, minimizing damage to the sensory nerves (corneal nerve plexus) in the anterior corneal stroma.
-In LASIK, nerves are severed circumferentially when creating a 360° corneal flap.
+In SMILE, instruments are inserted only through a small incision (2–3 mm) near the limbus, minimizing damage to the sensory nerves (corneal nerve plexus) in the anterior stroma.
+In LASIK, nerves are severed around the entire circumference when creating a 360° corneal flap.
 Therefore, the incidence and severity of postoperative dry eye symptoms are lower with SMILE than with LASIK.
-Comparative studies of FS-LASIK and SMILE also report that SMILE results in faster recovery of postoperative corneal nerve density and less impact on tear film parameters4).
+Comparative studies of FS-LASIK and SMILE have also reported that corneal nerve density recovers faster and tear parameters are less affected with SMILE 4).

-Ectasia after SMILE is rarer than after LASIK (11 vs. 90 per 100,000 eyes)5), but management of ectasia once it occurs is similar to that for post-LASIK ectasia.
+The incidence of ectasia after SMILE is rarer than after LASIK (11 vs. 90 per 100,000 eyes) 5), but management of ectasia once it occurs is similar to that for post-LASIK ectasia.
 If progression is confirmed, corneal cross-linking (CXL) is the first-line treatment, and it has been covered by insurance in Japan since 2022.

-In a prospective multicenter study for US FDA approval of SMILE for myopia with astigmatism reported by Dishler et al.6), the mean residual spherical equivalent at 12 months postoperatively was −0.07 D (±0.38 D SD), and 95.4% achieved UCVA of 20/20 or better, meeting safety and efficacy criteria.
-For astigmatism correction, the use of limbal marking to correct cyclotorsional error was shown to improve accuracy 6).
+In a prospective multicenter SMILE study for US FDA approval (myopia with astigmatism) reported by Dishler et al.6), the mean residual spherical equivalent was −0.07D (±0.38D SD) at 12 months postoperatively, and 95.4% of eyes achieved UCVA of 20/20 or better, meeting safety and efficacy criteria.
+For astigmatism correction, it was also shown that cyclotorsion error correction using limbal marking is effective in improving accuracy6).

-In a systematic review and meta-analysis by Song et al.7), comparing astigmatism correction outcomes between SMILE and LASIK, there were no significant differences in correction accuracy, residual astigmatism, or visual acuity.
-However, in high astigmatism (>2.0 D) cases, cyclotorsional error control in SMILE affected outcomes.
-The use of limbal marking and eye tracking systems is recommended 7).
+In a systematic review and meta-analysis by Song et al.7), the astigmatism correction outcomes of SMILE and LASIK were compared, showing no significant differences in correction accuracy, residual astigmatism, or visual acuity.
+However, in cases of high astigmatism (>2.0D), SMILE’s cyclotorsion error control was shown to affect outcomes.
+The use of limbal marking and eye tracking systems is recommended7).

-Corneal Biomechanics After SMILE: Long-term Changes
+Corneal Biomechanics After SMILE: Long-Term Changes

 Definition of Progression and International Consensus

-Li M, Li M, Chen Y, et al. Five-year results of small incision lenticule extraction (SMILE) and femtosecond laser LASIK (FS-LASIK) for myopia.
-Acta Ophthalmol.
-2019;97:e373-e380.
+Li M, Li M, Chen Y, Miao H, Yang D, Ni K, et al. Five-year results of small incision lenticule extraction (SMILE) and femtosecond laser LASIK (FS-LASIK) for myopia.
+Acta ophthalmologica.
+2019;97(3):e373-e380. doi:10.1111/aos.14017.
+PMID:30632671.

-Recchioni A, Sisó-Fuertes I, Hartwig A, et al. Short-term impact of FS-LASIK and SMILE on dry eye metrics and corneal nerve morphology.
+Recchioni A, Sisó-Fuertes I, Hartwig A, Hamid A, Shortt AJ, Morris R, et al. Short-Term Impact of FS-LASIK and SMILE on Dry Eye Metrics and Corneal Nerve Morphology.
 Cornea.
-2020;39(7):851-857.
+2020;39(7):851-857. doi:10.1097/ICO.0000000000002312.
+PMID:32243424.

 Dishler JG, Slade S, Seifert S, Schallhorn SC.
 Small-incision lenticule extraction (SMILE) for the correction of myopia with astigmatism: outcomes of the United States Food and Drug Administration premarket approval clinical trial.
 Ophthalmology.
 2020;127:1020-1030.

 Reinstein DZ, Archer TJ, Randleman JB.
-Mathematical model to compare the relative tensile strength of the cornea after PRK, LASIK, and SMILE.
+Mathematical model to compare the relative tensile strength of the cornea after PRK, LASIK, and small incision lenticule extraction.
 J Refract Surg.
-2013;29:454-460.
+2013;29:454-460. doi:10.3928/1081597X-20130617-03.
+PMID:23820227.

 Santhiago MR, Smadja D, Gomes BF, et al. Association between the percent tissue altered and post-LASIK ectasia in eyes with normal preoperative topography.
 Am J Ophthalmol.
-2014;158:87-95.e1.
+2014;158:87-95.e1. doi:10.1016/j.ajo.2014.04.002.
+PMID:24727263.

-Sekundo W, Kunert K, Russmann C, et al. First efficacy and safety study of femtosecond lenticule extraction for the correction of myopia: six-month results.
-J Cataract Refract Surg.
-2008;34:1513-1520.
+Sekundo W, Kunert K, Russmann C, Gille A, Bissmann W, Stobrawa G, et al. First efficacy and safety study of femtosecond lenticule extraction for the correction of myopia: six-month results.
+Journal of cataract and refractive surgery.
+2008;34(9):1513-20. doi:10.1016/j.jcrs.2008.05.033.
+PMID:18721712.

 Randleman JB, Woodward M, Lynn MJ, Stulting RD.
 Risk assessment for ectasia after corneal refractive surgery.
 Ophthalmology.
-2008;115:37-50.
+2008 Jan;115(1):37-50.e4. doi:10.1016/j.ophtha.2007.03.073.
+PMID:17624434.

 Copy the article text and paste it into your preferred AI assistant.